PAST

 Traveling Exhibition: The Outwin: American Portraiture Today

-Mugshot Portraits: Women of the Montgomery Bus Boycott (Lottie Green Varner) from the collection of David and Pamela Hornik, was included in The Outwin: American Portraiture Today organized by the Smithsonian’s National Portrait Gallery, Washington, D.C.
+Mugshot Portraits: Women of the Montgomery Bus Boycott (Lottie Green Varner) was included in The Outwin: American Portraiture Today organized by the Smithsonian’s National Portrait Gallery, Washington, D.C.

 Venues